 Be on the look out for some new things coming this year with Southern Roots Kitchen.
 You the readers requested some additional topics to be discussed on the blog and we will bring them to you.
 We’re not getting rid of anything, just adding some more variety to the blog.
 We appreciate all the feedback that you provide and we welcome you to reach out and send us more.

-I'm Kimberlee, thanks so much for stopping by today.
-I am an avid lover of food, books and kitchen décor.
-I live in Hampton Roads, VA and enjoy being so close to the beach.
-Feel free to find me on social media or email me firstname.lastname@example.org
+It's Kimberlee and JJ, thanks so much for stopping by today.
+We live in Hampton Roads, VA and enjoy being so close to the beach.
+Feel free to find us on social media or email us email@example.com